Wyndcliff: Name and listing designation

 According to Joseph Bradney, the location was mentioned by Nennius as Huit gwynt, from the Welsh words Chwyth gwynt meaning "the blowing of the wind", and this gives the origin of the feature's modern name rather than it being derived from the words "Wye" and "cliff".

 Wyndcliff is listed, jointly with the park at Piercefield House, at Grade I on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.
 Wyndcliff gives its name to Wyndcliffe Court, a country house about 1 km to the west of the Eagle's Nest.

 Geology and ecology

 Like nearby Black Cliff, the crag is formed from strata of the Black Rock Limestone Subgroup (traditionally referred to as the 'Lower Dolomite').
 It sits atop the less competent strata of the Avon Group (traditionally the 'Lower Limestone Shale') which have collapsed under the loading.
-The broad landslipped mass extends to the riverbank.
+The broad landslide mass extends to the riverbank.
 The area is largely covered by formerly coppiced but ancient woodland.
 Wyndcliff Wood is regarded as a high quality example of gorge woodland, with beech, yew, lime, ash and hazel trees, as well as varieties of whitebeam.